slubold/slubold.github.io/index.md

 # Research
-My research covers a host of network and data science topics, motivated primarily by questions in demography, developmental economics, sociology, machine learning, and conservation efforts.
+My research covers a host of network and data science topics.
 I am passionate about working on high-impact problems in data science.
 See [here](./research-publications.html) for more information on my research and recent publications.

 # [Teaching](./teaching.html)